jswebguru/meme_gen/README.md

 This is the result based on the prompt: "raining cats and dogs"

-It insert brand image at the bottom right corner of the meme.
+It inserts brand image at the bottom right corner of the meme.